Venice Beach is L.A.'s funky beach neighborhood, directly south of Santa Monica.

 Venice Beach Mural: Touch of Venice.

+Check out some of the cool murals along Windward Avenue in Venice Beach.
 The most captivating mural is the Touch of Venice (2012), on the corner of Windward Avenue and Speedway.
 This mural was inspired by the Orson Wells Touch of Evil movie made in Venice Beach in 1958.
 During the 1950s Venice Beach had fallen into decline and doubled as a rough, mexican border town in the movie.

 Venice Beach Kinesis Mural